• Skip to primary navigation

 Unlike other cheese types, Mozzarella has a very low moisture content, which makes it suitable for melting.

-For those looking to substitute Sulguni cheese, Mozzarella is a great option as it provides much of the same flavor profile with similar reliability.
+For those looking to substitute Sulguni cheese, Mozzarella is a great option as it provides much of the same flavor with similar reliability.

-Furthermore, it can also be used in place of feta in salads, where its melt-in-the-mouth consistency helps to bring out the flavors of other ingredients in the bowl.
+Also, it can also be used in place of feta in salads, where its melt-in-the-mouth consistency helps to bring out the flavors of other ingredients in the bowl.

 2 - Havarti Cheese